adribologna99/adribologna99/README.md

 - 👀 I’m interested in PCs, Operative Systems, Programming, I like reading, doing my workouts at home and videogames
 - 🌱 I’m currently learning Programming and Computer Science
 - 💞️ Single
-- 📫 I'm creating a twitter account.
-Otherwise mail at androsia123@gmail.com
+- 📫 Twitter: @AdrielBologna.
+Mail at androsia123@gmail.com

 <!---
 adribologna99/adribologna99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.